FOR US HEALTHCARE PROFESSIONALS ONLY

 Weight gain.
 Weight gain has been observed with atypical antipsychotic use.
 Clinical monitoring of weight is recommended.

 Commonly observed adverse reactions for INVEGA TRINZA®.
-The most common adverse reactions (incidence greater than or equal to 5% and occurring at least twice as often as placebo) were injection site reaction, weight increased, headache, upper respiratory tract infection, akathisia and parkinsonism.
+The most common adverse reactions (incidence greater than or equal to 5% and occurring at least twice as often as placebo) were injection site reaction, weight increased, headache, upper respiratory tract infection, akathisia, and parkinsonism.

 Needle selection is determined by injection area and patient weight.